sous-chefs/memcached/README.md

 - `memcached['listen']` - IP address for memcache to listen on, defaults to **0.0.0.0** (world accessible).
 - `memcached['maxconn']` - maximum number of connections to accept (defaults to 1024)
 - `memcached['max_object_size']` - maximum size of an object to cache (defaults to 1MB)
+- `memcached['logfilepath']` - path to directory where log file will be written.
-- `memcached['logfilename']` - logfile to which memcached output will be redirected in /var/log/$logfilename.
+- `memcached['logfilename']` - logfile to which memcached output will be redirected in $logfilepath/$logfilename.
 - `memcached['threads']` - Number of threads to use to process incoming requests.
 The default is 4.
 - `memcached['experimental_options']` - Comma separated list of extended or experimental options. (array)
 - `memcached['ulimit']` - boolean `true` will set the ulimit to the `maxconn` value